What is a tax indemnity?

 You are not allowed to unilaterally impose new contractual terms on your employee that are worse than their previous terms.
 You have to seek their agreement and formally change the terms through a further agreement.

 At SeedLegals we have just launched our “Contract Variation Agreement” that has the power to legally change your employee’s existing employment contract to include all of the terms mentioned above (and others), that could be crucial for your company’s survival.

 The agreement will explain that if you are requesting these varied terms because of coronavirus that they will only be temporary and the employee’s terms will return to their original terms as soon as possible.

 You can create all your contract variation agreements on SeedLegals, free of charge, here’s how:

 A big advantage of using SeedLegals is that everything is instantly e-signed online, so your employee doesn’t need a printer at home, and doesn’t need to scan or post anything back.
 They simply e-sign on their computer, tablet or phone.
 And, you’ll get a browser notification as soon as they do.

-We’ve added Contract Variation Agreements to our Quick Agreements plan, which gives unlimited team agreements (employment agreements, consulting agreements, zero-hours contracts, NDAs and more) completely free for 30 days.
+We’ve added contract variation agreements to our Raise and Scale plans, which gives unlimited team agreements (employment agreements, consulting agreements, zero-hours contracts, NDAs and more) completely free for 7 days.
+Sign up now.

 So just sign up, create as many agreements as you need, totally free.